-When a child becomes ill at the centre with fever (anything over 37.5 under the arm) vomiting and/or diarrhea, the parent will be contacted to arrange for the child to be picked up immediately.
-In the case of fever, the child may return to the centre when they are symptom and medication free for 24 hours.
-In the case of vomiting and/or diarrhea the child may return to the centre when they are symptom and medication free for 24 hours.
+When a child becomes ill at the centre with fever, vomiting and or diarrhea (two liquid bowel movements) the parent will be contacted to arrange for the child to be picked up immediately.
+In the case of a fever the child may return to the centre when they are symptom and medication free for 24 hours.

 In the case of vomiting and/or diarrhea the child may return to the centre when they are symptom and medication free for 48 hours.
 In the rare case of an "outbreak" where multiple children are ill with the same symptoms, they must be symptom free for 48 hours.
 If an outbreak is declared by Public Health, they will determine the next steps.

-- Definitions of symptom free: - 1. fever: not on fever reducing medication. - 2. vomiting: has kept food down. - 3. diarrhea: has had a formed bowel movement.
+Definitions of symptom free:

+- 1. fever: not on fever reducing medication. - 2. vomiting: has kept food down. - 3. diarrhea: has had a formed bowel movement.